samsonasik/zf2rapid/docs/quick-guide.md

     $ zf2rapid create-routing Shop -s

-Generate the class map for the new module:
+Generate the class map and the template map for the new module:

     $ zf2rapid generate-classmap Shop
+    $ zf2rapid generate-templatemap Shop

 Create an Apache 2 virtual host `mynewproject` with the document root `mynewproject/public/`, enable it, add it to your `/etc/hosts` file and restart